bhumphrey0x20/Behavior-Cloning/writeup.md

 For parameter tuning the Adam optimizer was used to automatically adjust the learning rate.
 Epoches were adjusted such that the Validation Loss was near it's lowest value, at 5 epochs (see Model Fitting below).

-Softmax activation functions were tested instead of Relu's, usng various epochs (5,10,15) and testing with and without dropouts, this generally resulting in underfitting and poor autonomous driving.
+Softmax activation functions were tested instead of Relu's, usng various epochs (5,10,15) and testing with and without dropouts, this generally resulting in underfitting and poor autonomous driving, therefore they were completely removed.

 #### 2. Data Collection, Preprocessing, and Training Strategy